yohan-pg/stylegan2-ada-pytorch/EXPERIMENTS.md

 -) Bring back data augmentation.

--) Fix the PPL eval script
+-) Fix the PPL eval script.

 -) Get 16 bit training working again!
-Provided it is easy
+Provided it is easy.

 -) Measure optimisation speed on 128
     *) Train 128 for 1M